 The forgiveness applies to the tax year death occurred and for any earlier tax year beginning with the year before the year in which the wounds or injury occurred.
-A terroristic or military action is any terroristic activity outside the United States primarily directed against the United States or its allies or any military action outside the United States involving the U.S. Armed Forces resulting from violence or aggression against the United States or its allies.
+A terroristic or military action is any terroristic activity primarily directed against the United States or its allies or any military action involving the U.S. Armed Forces resulting from violence or aggression against the United States or its allies.